NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 - Enhance EnergyPlus Tabular Output Reports
 - Support New Data Groups in createRMD Python script

-In addition some fixes of the createRMD Python script will be incorporated from the current list of issues:
+In addition, some fixes of the createRMD Python script will be incorporated from the current list of issues:

 - Ensure that all IDs are unique and consistent between instances (issue #4)
 - Add Infiltration for each Zone even if not present in EnergyPlus (issue #5)